Portable generator safety per CPSC: carbon monoxide, the 20-foot rule, safe refueling, wet weather, overload, and backfeeding, served straight.

 Carbon Monoxide Alarms: The Backup for What You Cannot Smell

 Because your senses give you no warning, a working alarm is the backup that does.
 CPSC recommends installing battery-operated CO alarms, or alarms with battery backup, outside sleeping areas and on each floor of the home, and testing them monthly.
+It also tells buyers to check the alarm is certified to a current safety standard, UL 2034, IAS 6-96 or CSA 6.19.01.
 Battery power matters here: the whole point is that they work when the grid is down and the generator is running.

 Refueling: Engine Off, Engine Cool

 Never refuel a generator while it is running.
-Turn it off and let it cool before you add fuel (CPSC).
-Gasoline spilled on a hot engine or exhaust can ignite.
+In CPSC's words, before refueling the generator, turn it off and let it cool down, because gasoline spilled on hot engine parts could ignite.
 It is the fire hazard right next to the carbon monoxide hazard, and just as avoidable.

-Store fuel in an approved container, away from the running generator, living spaces, and any ignition source such as a water heater pilot.
+Store fuel in an approved, properly marked and vented container, away from the running generator, living spaces, and any ignition source such as a water heater pilot.
+CPSC's line is blunt: never store fuel for your generator in the home.
+OSHA adds the same rule for the jobsite version, and warns that escaping vapors from spilled fuel can travel a long way to an ignition source.
 Keep only what you plan to use, and rotate it so it does not go stale.

 Wet Weather: Keep the Generator and Yourself Dry